graphprotocol/graph-node/docs/sharding.md

-# Support for Multiple Databases
+# Support for Multiple Databases (experimental)

+**This feature is considered experimental.
+In particular, the format of the configuration file might still change in backwards-incompatible ways**

 For most use cases, a single Postgres database is sufficient to support a `graph-node` instance.
 When a `graph-node` instance outgrows a single